Want tech innovation? Skip the iPhone and upgrade your PC, says HP

 But Ron Coughlin doesn't.
 The leader of HP's PC division thinks his industry has snatched the initiative for technological improvements back from phones.

 "The innovation is happening in PCs," Coughlin said in an interview with CNET.
 His basis for the opinion?
 We're increasing PC spending while decreasing phone spending.
-And he shows off one example of how PCs are changing: HP's Omen X gaming PC that fits into a backpack harness so you're not tethered to a desk for virtual-reality gaming.
+And he shows off one example of how PCs are changing: HP's Omen X gaming PC, which fits into a backpack harness so you're not tethered to a desk for virtual reality gaming.
 HP just repurposed it as the Zvr system for businesses that want to use the system for simulations or other immersive situations.

 For many, upgrading a PC is a choice of pragmatism, not passion.
 VR, detachable keyboards and other PC developments may not generate as much excitement as the iPhone X's abilities with augmented reality and portrait photography.
 But PCs aren't going away.